What Is Production Efficiency?

 Implementing a CMMS can have a significant impact on production efficiency.

-Bemis Company Inc., a global supplier of flexible packaging, had similar results when it implemented eMaint CMMS.
+Bemis Company Inc., a global supplier of flexible packaging, had similar results when it implemented eMaint.
 Bemis reduced their equipment downtime from 20% to just 3% and also increased their technician utilization rate from 50% to 80%.
 And, perhaps most impressive of all, the company went from completing just 13% of work orders within 30 days to completing 73% within the same time span.

 These are just a few examples of manufacturing companies that have seen a measurable impact on their production efficiency scores by implementing CMMS software.
 Other manufacturing companies have experienced additional benefits like reduced equipment downtime, improved cost savings, and increased performance metrics.